 Dinner Party is a Nice Thing.
 You know, that elusive Nice Thing that we “can’t have.”
 Unless you live in a CBS sitcom, your apartment probably isn’t big enough to host your own elaborate get-together.
-But this prix-fixe, BYOB restaurant recreates the real thing down to a T. Dinner Party provides a warm, intimate experience with unpretentious cooking, a welcoming host, and good conversation with some friends and new faces.
+But this prix-fixe restaurant recreates the real thing down to a T. Dinner Party provides a warm, intimate experience with unpretentious cooking, a welcoming host, and good conversation with some friends and new faces.

-This Fort Greene restaurant serves different menus for lunch, brunch, and dinner every week, and they post their new menus on Instagram every Monday.
+This Fort Greene restaurant serves different menus for brunch and dinner every week, and they post their new menus on Instagram every Tuesday.
 The cozy space is mostly filled with communal tables (with a limited number of tables for two), and dinner involves a leisurely four-course meal that takes place over three hours.
 Wine is poured into mismatched cups, guests are encouraged to socialize, and there are enough vintage pillows and taper candles for you to leave your apartment without leaving your apartment.

 Unlike your apartment, this is a real restaurant with a real restaurant kitchen—but don’t expect anything fancy.
 The no-frills food is made with ingredients you can count on one hand, and it tastes like it was made by your one friend who can actually cook (but won’t hold you hostage as the guinea pig for their scallop mousse experiment).
 Expect things like a cheesy crostini that tastes like the best part of French onion soup, a subtly sweet Meyer lemon tart, and a coq au vin that's based on a recipe from the chef's grandmother, because of course it is.